DoNewsCode/core/doc/tutorial.md

 > The configuration watch is triggered after the serve command is called.

-If the rich options for `core.New()` seems overwhelming, feel free to use the bundled one-liner `WithYamlFile` option.
+If the rich options for `core.New()` seem overwhelming, feel free to use the bundled one-liner `WithYamlFile` option.

 The above example can be rewritten as: